-Free desktop translation software tools in 2019
+Free desktop translation software tools

 OmegaT is a free, open-source translation tool that you can use on Mac, Linux, and Windows.
 It is easy to set up and fairly easy to use.
 The layout of the source and target segments is slightly different from other tools, but users quickly adapt to it.
 A drawback, as is usual for open-source software, is that it only provides community support, so using it for enterprise-scale implementations can be risky.